Why do you get stains on teeth (how do they get there) and what are your treatment options?

 Stained teeth and tooth discoloration causes

 Wondering why your teeth are stained?
-There are a spectrum of factors that contribute to stains on teeth, with some triggers falling within our control and others beyond our influence.
+There is a spectrum of factors that contribute to stains on teeth, with some triggers falling within our control and others beyond it.

 Avoidable stained teeth causes

-Dark-colored Foods and Beverages: The allure of coffee, tea, berries, red wine, and soy sauce is undeniable, yet their penchant for staining teeth over time is a trade-off to consider.
+Dark-coloured foods and beverages: The allure of coffee, tea, berries, red wine, and soy sauce is undeniable, yet their penchant for staining teeth over time is a trade-off to consider.

-• Smoking and Tobacco Use: The indelible marks of teeth discoloration are notably more prevalent among those who partake in smoking and tobacco consumption, as evidenced by extensive research.
+• Smoking and Tobacco Use: The indelible marks of teeth discolouration are notably more prevalent among those who partake in smoking and tobacco consumption, as evidenced by extensive research.

 • Lax Oral Hygiene Practices: The battle against teeth stains hinges on your oral care routine.
-Neglecting proper brushing and flossing allows stains to latch onto dental plaque, eventually leading to teeth discoloration.
+Neglecting proper brushing and flossing allows stains to latch onto dental plaque, eventually leading to teeth discolouration.

-• Excessive Fluoride Exposure: While fluoride guards against cavities, excessive exposure during childhood can lead to fluorosis, characterized by white spots on tooth enamel.
+• Excessive Fluoride Exposure: While fluoride guards against cavities, excessive exposure during childhood can lead to fluorosis, characterised by white spots on tooth enamel.

 Unavoidable causes of tooth discoloration